natstar93/natstar93.github.io/_posts/2016-03-02-refactoring.markdown

 image-subtitle:
 ---

-A couple of ways of refactoring an ES5 setTimeout function.
-It needed to be refactored because my linter (airbnb eslint) didn&#0027;t like it, and because it was the right thing to do.
+Here are a couple of ways of refactoring an ES5 setTimeout function.

-### Original code
+### Original ES5 code

-Error: func-name Missing function expression name<br>
-Changed it to a named function and got...<br>
-Error: prefer-arrow-callback Unexpected function expression<br>

     handleReconnect() {
       const reconnectMs = this.reconnectSeconds * 1000;